 FanDuel Sportsbook is legal in: NJ, CO, PA, WV and IN

 3. BetMGM Sportsbook: Just like the other two apps, BetMGM has harnessed its popularity in NJ to hit the ground running in other regulated states.
 The platform is slick and easy-to-use and all features and betting markets can be found on the iPhone and Android apps.
-Get up to $500 risk-free bet at BetMGM.
+Get up to $500 deposit bonus at BetMGM.
 BetMGM Sportsbook is legal in: NJ, CO, IN and WV

 Navigation and functionality are optimized for swiping/tapping, and financial transactions are equally secure.
 You also have full access to all of the NHL lines, odds and bets through the app.

-The NHL has announced its Return to Play plan for 2020 which will involve 24 teams returning to the ice to play down to a 2020 Stanley Cup Champion.
-Some details are still to be determined, including which two “hub” cities will host the games, but here’s what the format will look like:
+The NHL announced its Return to Play plan for 2020 back in May.
+It will involve 24 teams returning to the ice to play down to a 2020 Stanley Cup Champion.
+Two “hub” cities – Toronto and Edmonton – are hosting the games and the schedule is underway as of August 1.
+Here’s what the format will look like:

-Odds for each individual play-in series are also now posted.
-Check your sportsbook for the current odds.
+Odds for games and play-in series are also posted daily.
+Check your sportsbook for the most current odds.

 Licensed sportsbooks across the US offer the following basic bets: